Get your donors to give and give again. Here’s how to increase donor giving:

 Personalize your appeal letters.
 Personalization provides a stronger connection to your donor and will increase the response of your direct mail packages too.

-- Include a donation card in your acknowledgment packages to allow your donors to give another gift.Acknowledgements should be viewed as donation opportunities.
+Include a donation card in your acknowledgment packages to allow your donors to give another gift.
+Acknowledgments should be viewed as donation opportunities.
 While you shouldn’t ask for another gift in an acknowledgment, the reply envelope is a gentle reminder that donations are welcome and appreciated.

 Did you know: Donors who make an additional gift in their first year are twice as likely to make a gift in their second year.

-- Thanking new donors immediately is critical.
+Thanking new donors immediately is critical.
 Accomplish this with a welcome letter and reply envelope.
 Nonprofits have about 90 days after the first donation to form a relationship.
 After 90 days retention drops dramatically.

-- Build a relationship by segmenting your file and mailing your best donors more often.
+Build a relationship by segmenting your file and mailing your best donors more often.

 If you like this content and wish to receive more tips and industry news, please sign up on our website: